picocom-chips/picocom-dpdk/doc/guides/picodevs/source/userspace/system.rst

 System Requirements
 ===================

-This chapter describes the packages required to compile the PC802_UDriver.
+This section describes the packages required to compile the PC802_UDriver.

-BIOS Setting Prerequisite on x86
+BIOS setting prerequisite on x86
 --------------------------------

 For the majority of platforms, no special BIOS settings are needed to use PC802 PCIe driver.
-However, for power management functionality, and high performance of small packets, BIOS setting changes may be needed.
+However, for power management functionality and high performance of small packets, BIOS setting changes may be needed.

 .. note::
     If UEFI secure boot is enabled, the Linux kernel may disallow the use of UIO on the system.